k-syota/Book-Bridge/README.md

 ## Description
-If you use this app, you can post and share reviews of your favorite books. you want to look for one's favorite books from various sources including authors and genres.
+If you use this app, you can post and share reviews of your favorite books. you can look for one's favorite books from various sources including authors and genres.

 ***Image:***